 What can I study after Chemistry?

-An exciting range of Master’s degree programmes are available, such as: advanced chemical sciences, analytical chemistry, drug design and discover, advanced organic chemistry, and environmental, green and sustainable chemistry.
+An exciting range of Master’s degree programmes are available, such as; advanced chemical sciences, analytical chemistry, drug design and discovery, advanced organic chemistry, and environmental, green and sustainable chemistry.

 Pope Francis, head of the Roman Catholic Church was originally trained as a chemist and received a chemical technician’s degree from Escuela Nacional de Educacion Tecnica in Italy.